folio-org/mod-linked-data-import/README.md

 2. OUTPUT_CHUNK_SIZE: Number of Graph resources sent to Kafka per chunk
 3. PROCESS_FILE_MAX_POOL_SIZE: Maximum threads used for parallel chunk processing

-The import job waits for all data to be processed by `mod-linked-data` via Kafka.
-The timeout is calculated dynamically based on the file size:
-- **Timeout (minutes) = max(ceil(totalLines / WAIT_FOR_PROCESSING_LINES_PER_MINUTE), 1)**
-- For example, with default settings (500 lines/min), a file with 50,000 lines will have a timeout of 100 minutes
-- Files with less than configured lines per minute will use a 1-minute timeout

 ## Interaction with mod-linked-data

 `mod-linked-data` uses the [Builde vocabulary](https://bibfra.me/) for representing graph data.